-It will also redress the grievance of the parents, if any, against the school regarding adopting the unjustified criteria received in the District manually or through online which shall be filed by the applicants at the link available in the scroll on this Directorate's website i.e. www.edudel.nic.in under heading <a href="https://grievance.org/grievance.org/grievance.org/grievance.org/grievance.org/grievance.
+It will also redress the grievance of the parents, if any, against the school regarding adopting the unjustified criteria received in the District manually or through online which shall be filed by the applicants at the link available in the scroll on this Directorate's website i.e. www.edudel.nic.in under heading Grievance Redressal and Monitoring System.

-- 17. After closure of the admission process, Deputy Directors of Education shall compile the school-wise details of vacant seats under General Category in the Format-2 and forward the same to this branch latest by 08/04/2020 for publicizing the school-wise vacant seats details in the public domain in order to facilitate the schools to get vacant seats filled.
-(Format-2 is enclosed) - 18.
-No Private Unaided Recognized Schools shall process the admission of EWS/DG/Free ship category students manually.
+17. After closure of the admission process, Deputy Directors of Education shall compile the school-wise details of vacant seats under General Category in the Format-2 and forward the same to this branch latest by 01/04/2021 for publicizing the school-wise vacant seats details in the public domain in order to facilitate the schools to get vacant seats filled.
+(Format-2 is enclosed)

+18. No Private Unaided Recognized Schools shall process the admission of EWS/DG/Free ship category students manually.
 The department shall conduct computerized draw of lots for admission of EWS/DG Category Students in r/o all the Private Unaided Recognized Schools & Free ship category students in r/o all the Private Unaided Recognized Schools running on Government allotted land and regulated by Directorate of Education.